 One of the more challenging aspects of our ever-evolving work lives is introducing a somewhat radical new concept to clients or decision-makers.

-And while women’s magazines, websites and morning TV shows regularly urge women to be more experimental in the bedroom, the corporate world is a lot less open to change or innovation.
+And while Tesla might be launching cars into space, the corporate world in general is a lot less open to change or innovation.

 How to pitch teamlancing to your employer or boss